-It is condumed cold, hence its Arabic name Moussaka, which means chill or cold.
+It is consumed cold, hence its Arabic name Moussaka, which means chill or cold.

-It is believed that the Greec Moussaka originated from our region for having the same Arabic name and the very similar recipe.
+It is believed that the Greek Moussaka originated from our region having the same Arabic name and a very similar recipe.

-A delicious and light vegetarian dish, the Mehche Selek are stuffed chard leave rolls filled with a mixture of rice, minced onion, chickpeas, parsley, and tomato dices.
+A delicious and light vegetarian dish, the Mehche Selek has stuffed chard leaves rolls filled with a mixture of rice, minced onion, chickpeas, parsley, and tomato dice.
 They are cooked over a layer of sliced potatoes and enhanced with lemon juice.

 #10 Selek bil Fasoulia

-A popular vegeratian dish in north Lebanon, and super nutritious, it is made with fresh selek (swiss chard) and black-eye beans cooked together with a fried mixture of fresh cilantro and garlic, and generously flavored with lemon juice.
-(A must try!)
+A popular vegetarian dish in north Lebanon, and super nutritious, it is made with fresh selek (swiss chard) and black-eye beans cooked together with a fried mixture of fresh cilantro and garlic, and generously flavored with lemon juice.
+(A must-try!)